lsst-dm/dmtn-016/index.rst

 We also became concerned about the agility of the codebase, in particular in minimising the cost of change.
-Our experience is that science data quality does not end upon the discovery of a problem but rather, at the deployment of a solution.
+Our experience is that science data quality does not end upon the discovery of a problem, but rather at the deployment of a solution.

 We therefore sought and obtained the developer support WBS.
 However we did not increase our resources to cover these activities, for reasons